-Once in training I had my Svedala team doing a defensive drill.
+Once, in training, I had my Svedala team doing a defensive drill.
 It was a very repetitive digging exercise.
-I’m not a big fan of that block type training, but sometimes I use drills like that to examine things.
+I’m not a big fan of that blocked type training, but sometimes I use drills like that to examine things.
 Or maybe I want to work on some of the mental aspects of being a volleyball player.

 This drill featured defenders in positions 1 and 5.
 They dug first a line attack and then a cross-court hit (or maybe it was the other way around).
 They had to individually reach a score of 15.
 For each good dig they earned a point.
 For an overpass they lost one.